• 简体中文

 • Water containing 1% Poly(vinyl alcohol) (PVA, Sigma-Aldrich)

-Synthesis of PLGA Microcapsules
+Synthesis of PLGA Capsules

 1. Generation of monodisperse double emulsion in the Raydrop